dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.9.1 brings some bugfixes and improvements to the plugin.
+Version 3.9.2 brings some minor bugfixes and improvements to the plugin.

 == Donating ==